sooftware/kospeech/README.md

 ### Note

 - Currently, beam search may not work properly.
-- The pre-train model is currently not working properly, but will be uploaded as soon as the current learning is complete.
+- The model's inference is currently not working properly, but will be updated as soon as possible.
-- Currently, CUDA OOM error is occurring at the end of 1 epoch.
-We will fix it as soon as I know the cause.
 - Transformer model is currently not working properly.

 ### ***[KoSpeech:  Open-Source Toolkit for End-to-End Korean Speech Recognition \[Technical Report\]](https://arxiv.org/abs/2009.03092)***